 - Earlier of January 1, April 1, July 1, or October 1 one year after anniversary: UT

 A final consideration with respect to charitable registration renewal due dates is the fact that most nonprofits are not able to file their IRS Form 990, 990-EZ, 990-PF or 990-N (Return of Organization Exempt From Income Tax) on time with the Internal Revenue Service.
 The IRS requires this filing 4.5 months after a tax exempt organization’s fiscal year end.
-The IRS, however, allows for up to two, three-month extensions.
-Similarly, most states will also allow for these extensions as they relate to the due dates for charitable registration renewal and/or annual financial reporting.
+The IRS, however, allows a six-month extension.
+Similarly, most states will also allow for extensions as they relate to the due dates for charitable registration renewal and/or annual financial reporting.
 So, most of the above charitable registration due dates must be adjusted in the states where extensions are allowed.
 Be careful though, some states only allow for one extension, others don’t allow for them at all and still others will allow an extension for financial reporting, but not for the charitable registration renewal.

 As you can see, tracking the different due dates between states and even within a state for keeping your nonprofit in compliance with corporate and charitable requirements can be quite a challenge.
 And it gets even more tricky when extensions change those due dates.
 By developing a flexible tickler system that takes these factors into account or by working with a reputable service company, you can greatly improve the odds that you’ll hit the target.

-For more on this subject, please refer to Nonprofit Fundraising Registration: The 50-State Guide (Nolo, 2nd Ed, Nov 2012, Stephen Fishman and Ronald Barrett).
+For more on this subject, please refer to Nonprofit Fundraising Registration: Nolo's 50-State Guide by Ronald J. Barrett and Stephen Fishman, J.D.